ALLEN Coaching

-When an alpha particle hits the zinc sulphide screen, it causes flashes of light that may be seen.
-The proportions of alpha particles deflected through various angles could be determined, and the following observations could be made as a result of this experiment:
+When an alpha particle hits the zinc sulfide screen, it causes flashes of light that may be seen.
+The proportions of alpha particles deflected through various angles could be determined, and the following observations could be made as a result of this experiment

-Through the gold foil, the majority of the alpha particle remained undeflected.
+Through the gold foil, the majority of the alpha particles remained undeflected.

 A small percentage of alpha particles were discovered to have been deflected at modest angles.